 Christmas carols and happy conversations fill the air.
 Friends take selfies, couples hold hands, and the whole family has fun together.

-Tips for Visiting Cascais Christmas Market and Christmas Village
+Tips for Cascais Christmas Village and Christmas Market

 The Cascais Christmas Village offers free admission to children under 2 years.